rcarrascosps/tester-kc/mule-tester/step1.md

 `npm install -g api-catalog-cli@latest`{{exec}}

-**Do not proceed until the MuleSoft API Catalog CLI gets installed.**
+**!!!
+Do not proceed until the MuleSoft API Catalog CLI gets installed. !!!**

 ### Validate API Catalog CLI

+Once the API Catalog CLI was installed we can proceed with the following steps.

 To validate the MuleSoft API CLI installation, simply click the next box.
 It should return the different command options of the CLI: